 7. Bunching of refund claims allowed across financial years

-Under existing process of filing refund application, exports are allowed to file refund application across tax periods but they are not allowed to file refund application across financial years.
-Considering the undue hardship to exports, GST council has decided to allow bunching of refund claims across financial years.
+Under the existing process of filing refund applications, exports are allowed to file refund applications across tax periods but they are not allowed to file refund applications across financial years.
+Considering the undue hardship to exports, the GST council at 39th GST Council Meeting has decided to allow bunching of refund claims across financial years.

 8. New Initiative

-- Similar to income tax authorities, GST has also decided to curb information from banks.
+- Similar to income tax authorities, at 39th GST Council Meeting has also decided to curb information from banks.

 - Considering quantum of fake invoice being issues under GST to pass on ITC without movement of Goods or provision of services, GST authority has decided to impose restriction on passing of ITC in case of new GST registration before physical verification of premises and Financial KYC of the registered persons.